andrewbasterfield/AlarmClock/README.md

 Alarms
 ------

-The Select button will cycle through 16 alarms, which can be set in a similar way, except that for every field you can now increment or decrement until you reach an asterisk wildcard value just before the field rolls over or rolls under.
+The Select button will cycle through 16 numbered alarms, which can be set in a similar way, except that for every field you can now increment or decrement until you reach an asterisk wildcard value just before the field rolls over or rolls under.

 This allows you to set alarms in a similar manner to cron.

-         7:00:00
+    3    7:00:00
     Wed ** *** ****

-The above alarm goes off every Wednesday at 7:00:00
+The above alarm is alarm #3 and it goes off every Wednesday at 7:00:00

-        00:00:00
+    7   00:00:00
     *** 20 *** ****

-The above alarm would go off on the 20th of each month at midnight.
+The above alarm is alarm #7 would go off on the 20th of each month at midnight.

 The alarms have no effect when they go off apart from printing "Alarm: N" (where N is an integer) on the serial connection.
 Hook your own code in